KVM Information / Installation Guide

 Gateway: xxx.xxx.xxx.1 (fill in the xxx's with the first three parts of your IP)

 Network: xxx.xxx.xxx.0 (fill in the xxx's with the first three parts of your IP)

 Note: Some of our Netherlands DDoS-filtered IPs have smaller netmasks and different gateways.
 Please contact support if you need assistance configuring a DDoS-filtered IP in the Netherlands.

-IPv6:Each VPS comes with a /64 subnet for IPv6 with one IPv6 address on the VPS by default.
+IPv6:Each server comes with a /64 subnet for IPv6 with one IPv6 address on the server by default.
 Your IPv6 information is listed in the SolusVM CP.
 Your /64 is part of a larger /48 in each location.
-You can find your subnet information by clicking Manage next to the VPS and then clicking the Network tab.
-Click the IPv6 subnet link and you'll be able to review your information and add more IPv6 addresses to your VPS.
+You can find your subnet information by clicking Manage next to the server and then clicking the Network tab.
+Click the IPv6 subnet link and you'll be able to review your information and add more IPv6 addresses to your server.
 If your IPv6 networking does not work, try the Reconfigure button or see below under "Known Issues".

 Public IPv6 Resolvers (Google):